DigiBP/25DIGIBP4/README.md

 **Operational Efficiency and Costs**

-Cost-Savings Potential: With increasing automation of customer interaction and internal task routing, there is potential to reorganize support resources and reduce workload for the customer service team leading to operational savings.
+- Cost-Savings Potential: With increasing automation of customer interaction and internal task routing, there is potential to reorganize support resources and reduce workload for the customer service team leading to operational savings.
+- Integration with ERP/CRM: To align closer with the business need we advise to explore the potential to integrate the proposed changes with internal ERP and/or CRM systems for a an even more seamless process e.g. pull inventory availability directly from SAP

 # Technologies Used
 To tackle the current challenges of the AS-IS Process the following technologies have been used and applied: